 This would be ideal for most advertisers, assuming you can get the volume.
 If you can get at least 10-20 registrants per day, it will work as your trigger.

 There are two main ways you can create an audience of people who registered for something during the past 10 days.
-The first is with a Website Custom Audience of the thank you page…
+The first is with a A website custom audience matches people who visit your website with people on Facebook.
+You can then create ads to show to that audience. of the thank you page…

 If you use lead ads, you’ll need to also create a custom audience for those who registered via that method during the past 10 days…